Blog

 Companies can use the data collected via their analytics software to create tailor-made messages.

-Whether it's email, in-app notifications or messages on social media, personalized communication strengthens the bond with customers.
+Whether it's email, in-app notifications, SMS and Whatsapp texts or messages on social media, personalized communication strengthens the bond with customers.

 It shows that the company understands and values their individual preferences, which is a powerful way of boosting retention.